 The onset of blocking in the composites (Fig. 3, column 1) is qualitatively similar to that found in the case study (Fig. 2).
-The $Z{500}$ anomalies all show a positive anomaly at the center of the composite and negative anomalies upstream.
-In the NH, this upstream anomaly has two closed centers (Fig. 3a), whereas the SH and the idealized configurations each have only one.
+The Z500 anomalies all show a positive anomaly at the center of the composite and negative anomalies upstream.
+In the NH, this upstream anomaly has two closed centers (Fig 3a), whereas the SH and the idealized configurations each have only one.
 We have subset the NH observations for the North Atlantic and North Pacific (not shown), and this difference is mainly due to the blocks in the North Atlantic.

-The reanalysis and idealized model results all show W convergence (i.e., blue shading) on the downstreamequatorward flanks of composite blocks during onset (shading in Fig. 3, column 1).
-The W convergence is stronger in the SH and the aquaplanet (Fig. 3b and c) when compared to the NH, and the idealized configurations that include orography (Fig. 3a and d).
-W (vectors in Fig. 3) are weaker in the NH at onset (Fig. 3a) as compared to the SH and the idealized model.
-This difference is mainly attributable to the blocks in the North Pacific (not shown) and is likely due to the fact that the W shown are for low-frequency eddies only.
-As discussed in Nakamura et al. (1997), in the North Pacific contributions from low-frequency eddies plays a lesser relative role as compared to the North Atlantic.
+The reanalysis and idealized model results all show \vec{W} convergence (i.e., blue shading) on the downstream-equatorward flanks of composite blocks during onset (shading in Fig. 3, column 1).
+The \vec{W} convergence is stronger in the SH and the aquaplanet (Figs. 3b and 3c) when compared to the NH and the idealized configurations that include orography (Figs. 3a and 3d). \vec{W} (vectors in Fig. 3) are weaker in the NH at onset (Fig. 3a) as compared to the SH and the idealized model.
+This difference is mainly attributable to the blocks in the North Pacific (not shown) and is likely due to the fact that the \vec{W} shown are for low-frequency eddies only.
+As discussed in Nakamura et al. (1997), the North Pacific, contributions from low-frequency eddies plays a lesser relative role as compared to the North Atlantic.

-For composites over blocks at maximum strength (Fig. 3, middle column), the positive $Z{500}$ anomaly has strengthened, and a similar pattern of $\nabla \cdot W$ is observed between the reanalysis and the models.
-Convergence of W on the downstream equatorward flank of the composite blocks are enhanced compared to onset, and the envelope of greatest W is now within the high-pressure center.
-Upstream, downstream, and equatorward low-pressure centers are also evident when the composite blocks are at peak strength, though the pattern is not as clean in idealized model composites (Fig. 3g and h) compared to reanalysis (Fig. 3e and f).
+For composites over blocks at maximum strength (Fig. 3 middle column), the positive Z500 anomaly has strengthened, and a similar pattern of $\nabla \cdot \vec{W}$ is observed between the reanalysis and the models.
+Convergence of \vec{W} on the downstream, equatorward flank of the composite blocks are enhanced compared to onset, and the envelope of greatest \vec{W} is now within the high-pressure center.
+Upstream, downstream, and equatorward low-pressure centers are also evident when the composite blocks are at peak strength, though the pattern is not as clean in idealized model composites (Figs. 3g and 3h) compared to reanalysis (Figs. 3e and 3f).

-On the final day of the block life cycles (Fig. 3, third column), each respective composite block's $Z{500}$ anomaly weakens, and low pressure is concentrated downstream from the block.
-Weak values of W exit the block downstream of the high-pressure maximum during this time (Fig. 3j, k, and i).
-A net divergence of W from the blocked region is indicative of a return to westerly zonal flow as the block dies out.
-The buildup of W upstream and inside the composite block during amplification and the release of W downstream during decay are consistent with downstream development, as described in Danielson et al. (2006).
+On the final day of the block life cycles (Fig 3., third column), each respective composite block's Z500 anomaly weakens, and low-pressure is concentrated downstream from the block.
+Weak values of \vec{w} exit the block downstream of the high-pressure maximum during this time (Fig. 3c, 3f, 3i).
+A net divergence of \vec{w} from the blocked region is indicative of a return to westerly zonal flow as the block dies out.
+The buildup of \vec{w} upstream and inside the composite block during amplification, and the release of \vec{w} downstream during decay is consistent with downstream development as described in Danielson et al., 2005.

 Block-centered composites for the aquaplanet are qualitatively similar to composites for reanalysis, and the similarities are strongest between SH and aquaplanet (Fig. 3).
 This is consistent with the fact that the SH has less orography than the NH.
 However, we remind the reader that surface forcing in the SH is still asymmetric, as discussed in Berrisford et al. (2007).
-Overall, however, the similarities for the model and reanalysis, regardless of orography, show the potential utility of an aquaplanet model for understanding the fundamental physics of blocking.
+Overall, however, the similarities for the model and reanalysis, regardless orography, show the potential utility of an aquaplanet model for understanding the fundamental physics of blocking.
 Similarities between blocks in the aquaplanet and the orographic configurations show that blocks behave in a similar manner with or without mountains as a source of zonally asymmetric forcing.